DandyTheWood/CV-Website/README.md

 # CV-Website
-This site my maturita exam project
+This site was part of my maturita exam project in SOŠ Handlová
 ##

-The project focuses on installing and configuring a phisical Linux server to host a website.
-For serevr i used ZimaBoard, compact computer that im my case allows for efficient deployment of web applications.
-The project includes deploying Apache2, remote access via SSH, securing the server with the UFW firewall, and using PHPMailer to send encrypted emails.
+<p>The project focused on the installation and configuration of a Linux server for hosting a website.
+A ZimaBoard, a compact computer, was used to enable efficient deployment of web applications.
+The project included the deployment of Apache2, remote access via SSH, securing the server using the UFW firewall, and the use of PHPMailer for sending encrypted emails.</p>
+<p>The goal of the project was to set up a web server on Linux and create a simple website.
+This project focused on a physical server, which allowed for a deeper understanding of hardware and network management.
+Compared to regular web hosting, this project provided greater control over configuration and security.</p>